 To better explain this, we can use an example:

-Why use Implied Volatility percentile?
+Why use the Implied Volatility percentile?

-- The Percentile is an oscillated indicator and allows you to better identify the low and high points of the option IV.
+- .The Percentile is an oscillated indicator and will enable you to identify the option IV high and low points.

 - The Percentile allows us to compare different stocks with different volatilities, making it a better indicator for market scanning.

 - IV is easier to predict than the underlying movement.
 The IV percentile helps us identify extreme cases and increase our edge.
 Read more about it below.

 How to scan for the Implied volatility percentile in OptionSamurai?